AM-ash-OR-AM-I/PasslockDesktop/README.md

 </a>

 ## About
-Passlock - A Password manager for Windows.
+Passlock - A powerful password manager for Windows.
 <p>
     <a href="https://github.com/AM-ash-OR-AM-I/Passlock">
         Check out Passlock for Android